kasidit/qemu-mplm/README.md

 Faculty of science and technology <br>
 Thammasat University.
 <p>
-Memory-bound Pre-copy Live Migration (MPLM) is a novel pre-copy migration mechanism that overlap VM computation and VM state transfer in a best-effort manner.
+Memory-bound Pre-copy Live Migration (MPLM) is a pre-copy migration mechanism that incorporate a new algorithm to overlaps VM computation and VM state transfer in a best-effort manner.
 We implement MPLM in a modified version of QEMU 2.9.0, namely <b>qemu-mplm</b>, available at this web site.
 This software is provided mainly for educational purposes.
 Please refer to the official QEMU software at https://www.qemu.org/ for more information about qemu.
 <ul>
  <li> <a href="#part1">1.
 Compile qemu-mplm</a>
       <ul>